-Admiral Kennard walked back into the room with a grim smile on his face, “Sir, a comlink with Earth is ready.
+Admiral Kennard walked back into the room with a grim smile on his face, “Sir, a comlink with Terra is ready.
 Midas has finally let us use their communication network.”

-“Then this is it,” Renalt said, letting another sigh escape him.
-When the admiral started to move beside him he waved the other man off.
+“Then this is it,” Renault said, letting another sigh escape him.
+When the admiral started to move beside him, he waved the other man off.
 “No admiral, I’ll handle this myself.
 I want to assure the new president that our government had nothing to do with what happened.
 The last thing I want to give is the impression that the military is calling the shots.”

 “Yes sir,” the admiral agreed, albeit reluctantly.

-A few keystrokes later and the communication systems started reaching out to Earth.
+A few keystrokes later and the communication systems started reaching out to Terra.

 Christina was sitting on the side of the bed in the royal bedroom, clad in a bathrobe after getting out of the shower.
 She was running a brush through her hair when Sparky jumped up into her lap.
 The Maine Coon cat mewed softly at her before settling down to purr happily as she stroked his fur.
 She smiled at the cat, thankful that one of the soldiers who moved her wardrobe from her New York City apartment thought enough to bring her cat along.
 A subtle knock at the door took her attention away from the cat though.